Mexico Wintershall Dea – a leading E&P company in Mexico

 Hokchi/Pan American Energy

-Hokchi Block – producing field in the Sureste basin
+Hokchi – producing field in the Sureste basin

-In March 2023, Wintershall Dea completed the acquisition of a material stake in the Hokchi Block, offshore Mexico, with a production of about 27,000 boe per day gross (March 2023).
-Wintershall Dea now holds a 37% non-operated interest in the block, making the company the second largest interest holder after operator Hokchi Energy.
+In March 2023, Wintershall Dea completed the acquisition of a material stake in the Hokchi field, offshore Mexico, with a production of about 24,500 boe per day gross.
+Wintershall Dea holds a 37% non-operated interest, making the company the second largest interest holder after operator Hokchi Energy.

-The shallow-water block Hokchi is developed as a subsea tie-back of the producing wells to two offshore platforms, Hokchi Central and Hokchi Satellite, and was brought on-stream in May 2020 following an appraisal campaign.
-With the acquisition, Wintershall Dea further expanded its portfolio and strengthened its presence in Mexico.
+The shallow-water field Hokchi is developed as a subsea tie-back of the producing wells to two offshore platforms, Hokchi Central and Hokchi Satellite, and was brought on-stream in May 2020 following an appraisal campaign.
+With the interest acquisition, Wintershall Dea further expanded its portfolio and strengthened its presence in Mexico.

 Ogarrio – Mature field with future potential